publiccodenet/about/CONTRIBUTING.md

 Currently we are:

 + working with several [codebases](https://publiccode.net/codebases/) and refining our codebase stewardship process
-+ building partnreships with diverse organizations
++ building partnerships with diverse organizations
 + scaling our engagement and outreach

 In the meantime, please join us in any way you can.